 Read more about Kibale Forest National Park

-Mgahinga Gorilla National Park is the only park in Uganda that has both Mountain Gorillas and Golden Monkeys, two world endangered animals and endemics of the Albertine Rift Valley.
+Mgahinga Gorilla National Park is the only park in Uganda that has both Mountain Gorillas and Golden Monkeys, two world-endangered animals and endemics of the Albertine Rift Valley.
 It is located in southwestern Uganda and is part of the Virunga Conservation Area.
 It is the smallest park in Uganda with a size of 33.7 sq km.
-Tourism activities include: Mountain Gorilla trekking, Golden Monkey tracking, Birding, Volcano hiking, Batwa cultural walk.
+Tourism activities include Mountain Gorilla trekking, Golden Monkey tracking, Birding, Volcano hiking, and Batwa cultural walks.

 Read more about Mgahinga National Park